 Dr. McCoy Goes to Nice

-A Lost Scene from Honor in the Night
+A Deleted Scene from Honor in the Night

 Parlez-vous anglais?
 Leonard McCoy said to his chauffeur, a talkative young woman with short blond hair and an easy smile.
 She had kept up a steady stream of French ever since McCoy had climbed into the back of her replicated 1934 Citroën Traction Avant.
 He spoke very little of the language and, according to tradition, there was no translator technology present.
 Stumbling on the words with his Southern accent, he added, Je ne comprends pas.